MR-Addict/Pi-Pico-SSD1306-C-Library/README.md

 ```

 You should know that both font and image, the origin point is set at top left.

+## 4. LICENCE

+This project is based on [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) licence, and you are free to use for your own purpose.

 That's all.
 Happy hacking.